How To Frame Your Art on the Cheap

 12. Once your art is centered perfectly, use artist’s tape (represented in red because it’s white in real life) to secure the top edge.
 This tape will hold your art in place while you attach it on the back.

 13. Flip your art up away from you — the tape on the front acts as a hinge — and add two long pieces to the back as shown.
 I don’t put tape horizontally because it’s too bulky and shows when you fold the art back down.

 14. Fold your art back down and remove the artist’s tape from the front.
 The long pieces of tape should hold your art without showing at the top.

 15. Put it all together!
-Place the glass back in the frame — careful not to leave fingerprints — then lay in the art.
+Place the glass back in the frame — careful not to leave fingerprints — then lay it in the art.
 Lay in the foam or wood and gently tack pushpins or small nails into the frame to hold it in place.
-Use more than you think are necessary— at least one every six inches.
+Use more than you think is necessary— at least one every six inches.

 Optional: If you want, cover the back again with paper.
 Use a thin line of glue to attach kraft paper over the backside of the frame.

 17. If your frame is missing its picture wire, screw in two D-ring hangers on either side of the frame, equal distance from the top.
 (See image of the back of the original frame for an example).
 Twist picture-wire through both rings.

 18. Clean any stray fingerprints off the front of your now-framed art, and you’re ready to hang!